Joxlyn/GDPS-Updates/README.md

 ## Geometry Dash Private Server
 Basically a Geometry Dash Server Emulator

-Supported version of Geometry Dash: 1.0 - 2.11 (so any version of Geometry Dash works, as of writing this [December 10, 2017])
+Supported version of Geometry Dash: 1.0 - 2.11 (so any version of Geometry Dash works, as of writing this [25/03/2021])

 Required version of PHP: 5.4+ (tested up to 7.1.3)